SAGE-3/next/webstack/README.md

 # SAGE3: Webstack

-Directory containing an Nrwl Nx Monorepo for the 'homebase' Nodejs web server and the 'collaboration-space' React web application (the main collaboration canvas).
+Directory containing an Nrwl Nx Monorepo for the 'homebase' Nodejs web server and the 'webapp' React web application (the main collaboration canvas).

 # Technologies